46

 cpu: "1"

-1. Watch the scheduler preempt a low-priority victim, then bind payments:
+1. Watch the scheduler preempt a low-priority victim, then bind Prometheus:

 kubectl get events --field-selector reason=Preempted

-# expected: pod/filler-xxxx Preempted by default/payments on node $NODE
+# expected: pod/batch-filler-xxxx Preempted by default/prometheus on node $NODE

-# expected: one filler pod gone (or Pending, recreated by the Deployment)
+# expected: one batch-filler pod gone (or Pending, recreated by the Deployment)

 1. Inspect the priority that was stamped and confirm equal/higher pods are never victims: